Written by Grandview Kids’ Social Work team

-With summer coming to a close and school on the horizon, it’s time to start thinking about adjusting your child’s schedule in order to make the transition from a relaxed summer schedule to a more organized one.
+As summer comes to a close and school approaches, it’s time to start thinking about adjusting your child’s schedule to make the transition from a relaxed summer routine to a more structured one.

 Transitions like this one can be tough for young kids, so it’s important to have some tricks up your sleeve.